 The impulse-response results reported below are generated by a VAR with seven lags, selecting the longest lag according to AIC, SC, or HQ criteria.
 Choosing the longest lag allows for real variables to react to financial variables.

 The impulse-response results in Figure 3 show that there is a positive response in changes in GDP and investment to a shock in the flow of fixed income traded in the country.
 In absolute terms, the change of investment is higher.
 This result may be important in explaining the response of economic activity to changes in flows.
-For equity flows the relation is positive in the first six quarters, becomes negative and is close to zero after 10 quarters.
+For equity flows the relation is positive in the first six quarters, becomes negative, and is close to zero after 10 quarters.
 This pattern is consistent with how flows to the stock market anticipate the behavior of the economy and even overreact, with a net effect close to zero in the long run.
 For both flows the influence on GDP and investment changes follows the same pattern, with higher values for investment.
 This may indicate that there is a relationship between the flows and domestic real variables through investment, and indirectly to GDP.